SuperDARN/DDWG/appendices/appendix_c.md

 #### Updating files

 Updating files is done by manually executing the *update_files_globus.py* script.
+A list of all files ever updated is located at : `/chroot/sddata/config/all_updated.txt`.
 This python script takes 4 arguments:

 1. Data type (-t DATA_TYPE)